 A helpful tax summary

 Uber also provides its drivers with a third document, known as a tax summary.
 The Uber tax summary isn’t an official tax document.
-It’s simply a form that shows your 1099-K and 1099-MISC incomes on one page.
+It’s simply a form that shows your 1099-K and 1099-NEC incomes on one page.
 It also shows selected expenses you can likely deduct on your Schedule C.

 Uber drivers receiving a 1099-K for the first time often are surprised to see that the income reported is greater than the amount they actually received in payment.